 Communication and Your 4- to 5-Year-Old

 Communicating with our kids is one of the most pleasurable and rewarding parts of parenting.
-Children learn by absorbing information through daily interactions and experiences not only with us, but with other adults, family members, other kids, and the world.
+Children learn by taking in information through daily interactions and experiences with us and the world around them.

-And between the ages of 4 and 5, many kids enter preschool or kindergarten programs, with language skills a key part of learning in the classroom.
+Between the ages of 4 and 5, many kids enter preschool or kindergarten programs, with language skills a key part of learning in the classroom.

 - Talk about the day's activities.